tuxpoldo/btsync-deb/README.md

 speed and storage capacity.
 It has native versions for Mac, Windows and Linux, as well as native NAS integration.

-BitTorrent&reg; Inc. delivers only the raw binaries for Linux.
+BitTorrent&reg; Inc. **delivers only the raw binaries for Linux**.
 The scope of this project is to provide everything needed to create ready to use packages for Debian based servers and workstations.

+**THESE PACKAGES ARE UNOFFICIAL AND NOT THE WORK OF BITTORRENT&reg; INC.
+PLEASE DO NOT CONTACT THE BITTORRENT&reg; INC. SUPPORT WITH QUESTIONS OR PROBLEMS RELATED TO THE USE OF THE PACKAGES.
+YOU WILL FIND COMPETENT HELP AND SUPPORT IN THE RELATED DISCUSSION THREAD IN THE SUPPORT FORUM (Links below)**

 The mere executables and documentation provided by BitTorrent&reg; Inc. are distributed in a package named __btsync-common__ - all other packages are